Skin Image

 The total number of images needed depends on the following choices:

-- Package: Two images, one for package on floor and one for package on goal.
+One or two images, one for package on floor and optionally one for package on goal.

 walls.
 In the case of connecting walls one more image can be used to